necopinus/dotfiles/README.md

 ## Pop!_OS on the System76 Darter Pro 5

-1. Clone and run the first stage configuration.
+1. Clone repo and run the first stage configuration.
 The system will be rebooted when this is done.

 	```bash